totalAldo/zxfer/README.md

 [Original Project Home](http://code.google.com/p/zxfer/)

-For now, most of the documentation will reside at the original page, until someone reorganizes it.

 Changes
 =======

 2024.03.12
 + add -V option for (V)ery verbose mode using echoV()
 + optimize set_last_common_snapshot() by using grep instead of nested loops